Teragron/human-voice-identification/README.md

 ## Training the model

 The training Phase is quite self explanatory.
 We finetune a pretrained model called "resnet50" with using fastai and pytorch libraries.
+Details are in training.ipynb

 1. We load the spectrogram data folder path and give a batch size(bs=32)